ajh1143/AerobicMaxHeartRate/README.md

-# Max Heartrate with 180 Rule
+## Max Aerobic heartrate with 180 Rule

 ## Rules:
 * (1).
 Beginning with a baseline of 180